BRWR Safeguarding Policy & Guidance

 Responding to concerns of abuse or inappropriate behaviour:

-How the committee respond to suspicions or signs of abuse will vary depending upon where and in what circumstances suspicions arise.
-The Vice Chair who acts as designated safeguarding lead will be the first point of contact and will decide on further action which might include taking advice from BARN Designated Safeguarding Lead, the Police, Refugee Action, Social Services, NSPCC re what has happened and what action needs to be taken.
+How to respond to concerns will vary depending upon where and in what circumstances suspicions arise.
+The designated safeguarding lead will be the first point of contact and will decide on further action which might include taking advice from Worcestershire County Council safeguarding board, the Police, Social Services, NSPCC regarding what has happened and what action needs to be taken.

 The responsibilities of the Designated Safeguarding Lead in relation to concerns of abuse or inappropriate behaviour are to: